 HelpCrunch has 3 plans: Basic ($12 per member/month), Pro ($20 per member/month), and Unlimited ($495/month, unlimited members).

 The Basic plan includes a monolingual knowledge base, basic automation, and live chat support, while the Pro plan adds multilingual support for the knowledge base, in addition to advanced automation and customization.

 The Unlimited plan is designed for large teams, with features like 50,000 emails and unlimited team members, widgets, popups, chatbot flows, and messages.

-HelpCrunch is an excellent knowledge management software for businesses that need to manage and automate functions like marketing and sales without paying for other tools.
-You can try the software for 14 days for free to see how it works in action.
+The way I see it is that HelpCrunch is an excellent knowledge management software for businesses that need both an internal and external knowledge base using the same solution.
+I’d recommend trying the software for 14 days for free to see how it works in action.